RedisLabs/redislabs-docs/content/rs/clusters/monitoring/prometheus-integration.md

 ### Grafana dashboards for Redis Enterprise

-We publish four preconfigured dashboards for Redis Enterprise and Grafana:
+Redis publishes four preconfigured dashboards for Redis Enterprise and Grafana:

 * The [cluster status dashboard](https://grafana.com/grafana/dashboards/18405-cluster-status-dashboard/) provides an overview of your Redis Enterprise clusters.
-* The [database status dashboard](https://grafana.com/grafana/dashboards/18408-database-status-dashboard/) displays specific database metrics, including latency, memory usage, ops/second, key count.
+* The [database status dashboard](https://grafana.com/grafana/dashboards/18408-database-status-dashboard/) displays specific database metrics, including latency, memory usage, ops/second, and key count.
-* The [node metrics dashboard](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards/blob/main/dashboards/software/basic/redis-software-node-dashboard.json) provide metrics for each of the nodes hosting your cluster.
+* The [node metrics dashboard](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards/blob/main/dashboards/software/basic/redis-software-node-dashboard.json) provides metrics for each of the nodes hosting your cluster.
-* The [shard metrics dashboard](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards/blob/main/dashboards/software/basic/redis-software-shard-dashboard.json) display metrics for the individual Redis processes running on your cluster nodes.
+* The [shard metrics dashboard](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards/blob/main/dashboards/software/basic/redis-software-shard-dashboard.json) displays metrics for the individual Redis processes running on your cluster nodes.

 These dashboards are open source.
 For additional dashboard options, or to file an issue, see the [Redis Enterprise Grafana Dashboards Github repository](https://github.com/redis-field-engineering/redis-enterprise-grafana-dashboards).

-For more information about configuring Grafana dashboards in general, see the [Grafana documentation](https://grafana.com/docs/).
+For more information about configuring Grafana dashboards, see the [Grafana documentation](https://grafana.com/docs/).